vngantk/marketplace/README.md

 - Unit tests are essential for the furture development and continuous improvement of the application.
 They ensure that the application works as expected when changes are made.

 ### Further Considerations
-- Not all the terminology in Robert Martin's orginal version of Clean Architecture are used here.
+- Not array the terminology in Robert Martin's orginal version of Clean Architecture are used here.
 How the directories are named and organized are subject to changes.
 - As Typescript is not my primary programming language, I am still exploring different ways to model the application.
 The application will subject to changes as I understand more about Typescript.
 - The completion of the frontend part of the application will provide a complete demonstration of the Clean Architecture.